Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - fear of honest conversation

-…structured help can move things faster than DIY attempts.
+structured help can move things faster than trying to improvise your way through it.

-Sanpreet Singh, relationship expert, supports individuals and couples in rebuilding:
+Sanpreet Singh supports individuals and couples in rebuilding:

 - emotional safety and responsiveness